Kentucky Sales Tax

 If you’re filing annually, your returns will be due on January 20th of the following year.

 A late sales tax payment will incur a penalty of 2% of the total tax due for every 30-day period or fraction of a period that it remains delinquent.
 There is a minimum penalty of $10 and a maximum of 20% of the total tax due.
 Late filing will also incur a minimum fine of $100 on its own, and that includes a failure to file a zero return when you have an active Kentucky sales tax permit but made no taxable sales during the period in question.

-Even with the simplification of having only one sales tax rate to deal with in Kentucky, tracking your taxable sales to customers within the state as well as elsewhere can be a challenge.
-With slightly different regulations in every state and the possibility that any of the myriad regulations in effect could change at any time, staying compliant can be a full-time job.
-You don’t want keeping track of sales tax collection and payments to be an impediment to growing your business, however, and so it’s great to be able to take advantage of a software program like TaxTools.
+Even with the simplification of having only one sales tax rate to deal with in Kentucky, tracking your taxable sales to customers within the state, as well as elsewhere, can be a challenge.
+With slightly different regulations in every state and the possibility that any of the myriad regulations in effect could change at any time, staying in tax compliance can be a full-time job.
+You don’t want keeping track of sales tax collection and payments to be an impediment to growing your business, however, so it’s great to be able to take advantage of a tax calculator software program like TaxTools.